machshev/robot-mode/README.md

+Updated to use `robot` as the defautl robot runner - `pybot` is no longer supported.

 Tried this first, but is unmaintained: https://github.com/sakari/robot-mode

 The bigger problem, I wasn't able to save a buffer in robot mode.